Miss Zombie

 Miss Zombie (ミス・ゾンビ, Misu zonbi) is a Japanese dystopian horror film directed by Sabu, produced by Yoshiki Kumazawa and Satake Kazumi.
-It tells the story of a female zombie's reduction to slavery in a future, dystopian Japan where zombies are captured and domesticated as servants and pets to humans; the film chronicles her ordeals and retaliation against the wealthy family that bought her.
+It tells the story of a female zombie's reduction to slavery in a future, post-apocalyptic Japan where zombies are captured and domesticated as servants and pets to humans; the film chronicles her ordeals and retaliation against the wealthy family that bought her.
 The film premièred at the Busan International Film Festival in South Korea on 5 October 2013, and won the Grand Prix at the Festival international du film fantastique de Gérardmer in France on 3 February 2014.